(Updated April 2019)

 Or does it?

-Maybe you've got one of those clever, linked email addresses that uses "mailto:" so that when a visitor clicks the link, their email client automatically opens with your email address pre-populated in the "To" field.
+Maybe you're savvy enough to have created a linked email addresses that uses "mailto:" so that when a visitor clicks the link, their email client (email program) automatically opens with your email address pre-populated in the "To" field.
 Very nice. 😉

 So what's the problem?